youpiwaza/base-repository-github/README.md

 # Base / Repository github / New project

-Some configuration files, ready to copy/paste to a new repository.
+Some basic & configuration files, ready to copy/paste to a new repository.

 | Filename | Purpose | Links |
 |---|---|---|